runtimeverification/iele-semantics/iele.md

 Execution Gas
 -------------

-Each opcode has an intrinsic gas cost of execution as well (appendix H of the yellowpaper).
+Each opcode has an intrinsic gas cost of execution as well.

--   `#gasExec` loads all the relevant surronding state and uses that to compute the intrinsic execution gas of each opcode.
+-   `#compute` loads all the relevant surronding state and uses that to compute the intrinsic execution gas of each opcode.

+Note that, unlike EVM, operations need to take into account the size of the operands.

 ```{.k .uiuck .rvk}
     syntax InternalOp ::= "#compute" "[" Instruction "," Schedule "]"